-Lohar Projects is an independent arts and culture advising LLC founded in 2019.
+Lohar Projects is Brooklyn-based arts and culture advising agency founded in 2019 by Sheetal Prajapati.

-I am an arts professional with over 15 years of experience within the creative and cultural sectors.
-I work with organizations of all sizes to realize their mission-driven work supporting creativity and expression as an arts administrator, educator, program curator, advisor, and engagement expert.
-I work with people at all stages in their careers as a mentor, advisor, teacher, collaborator and curator.
+I am an arts professional with over 15 years of experience in the creative and cultural sectors.
+I have worked within and with arts and cultural organizations of all sizes, supporting creativity and expression as an arts administrator, educator, program curator, advisor, and engagement expert.
+I spend time with creative people at all stages in their careers as a mentor, advisor, and teacher.
+Currently, I serve on Faculty in the Masters of Fine Arts program at School of Visual Arts and am a founding board member of Art + Feminism.
+This year, I am also thrilled to have signed with Serendipty Literary Agency in New York and am working on two exciting book projects.

-Trained as an administrator and practicing as an educator and artist, I bring both a creative and strategic approach to advising with a focus on fostering a collaborative process with clients.
-My specialities include arts education (all ages), public engagement, social practice, artist initiatives, audience development, partnerships, organizational administration/planning and individual professional development.
+Trained as an arts administrator and practicing as an educator and artist, I bring both a creative and strategic approach to advising with a focus on fostering a collaborative process with clients.
+Specialities include arts education (all ages), public engagement, social practice, artist initiatives, audience development, visitor services, staff development and structuring, strategic partnerships, organizational administration/planning and vision and planning meeting faciliation.

 School of Visual Arts